Kevin Plank jumps to the head of the waterfront development crowd

 Kevin Plank has never been timid.
 He started Under Armour in the basement of his grandmother’s house 18 years ago and went on to outfox Nike and other rivals to create an international sports apparel powerhouse.

-On Wednesday, a company controlled by Plank – and independent of Under Armour – won city approval to buy the development rights to the Broadway Recreation Pier in Fells Point.
+On Wednesday, a company owned by Plank – and independent of Under Armour – won city approval to buy the development rights to the Broadway Recreation Pier in Fells Point.

 By so doing, Plank is gambling that he can turn a stalled hotel venture – which so far has done little more than kick the colorful Moran tugs out of Fells Point – into a showcase property.
 It’s a task that eluded the first developer, J. Joseph Clarke, and his supposed white knight, Paterakis, who sold his interest in the pier to Beatty two years ago.